W. Clement Stone: Philanthropy

 Stone gave over $275 million to charity including civic groups, mental health and Christian organizations.
 Stone was once quoted as saying, "All I want to do is change the world".

 Among his philanthropic activities were his long-time support of the Boys Clubs of America (now Boys and Girls Clubs of America), and the National Music Camp at Interlochen, Michigan.
-The Stone Student Center was dedicated on June 24, 1967 on the campus of the Interlochen Center for the Arts.
-Stone donated one million dollars to Rev. Dr. Robert H. Schuller to begin construction on the Crystal Cathedral.
+The Stone Student Center was dedicated on June 24, 1967, on the campus of the Interlochen Center for the Arts.
+Stone donated one million dollars to Rev. Robert H. Schuller to begin construction on the Crystal Cathedral.
 The W. Clement and Jessie V. Stone Foundation was established by Stone and his wife to support humanitarian, mental health, religious and community causes.
 In 2009 the Foundation gave $3,805,625 to worthwhile causes.
 The foundation also gives college scholarships; one of the beneficiaries is the demographer, pollster, and political pundit Elliott Stonecipher of Shreveport, Louisiana, who entered the "Boy of the Year" competition in the late 1960s at the national Boys Clubs competition.

 Stone was a supporter of The Napoleon Hill Foundation, which he directed for forty years, and to which his estate contributes funding.
 Stone celebrated his 100th birthday with a gift of $100,000 to the University of Illinois at Chicago.

 Stone provided much of the initial funding for the self-help organization, GROW.
 Stone was inducted into the Horatio Alger Association of Distinguished Americans, and was a Freemason.

 W. Clement Stone once stated, "Regardless of what you are or what you have been, you can still become what you may want to be."